Indonesia–European Union trade relations: Trade in palm oil

 According to the EU statistics (Eurostat) Indonesia's exports of crude palm oil (CPO) have been surging over the last five years from €265 million in 2008 to €1.1 billion in 2012.
-The EU is Indonesia's second largest palm oil market after India.
-Indonesia's exports of biodiesel have also increased sharply from only €116 million in 2008 to €993 million in 2012.
+The EU is Indonesia's second-largest palm oil market after India.
+Indonesia's exports of biodiesel have also increased sharply, from only €116 million in 2008 to €993 million in 2012.

-Given that there are concerns in Indonesia on the impact of EU's environmental regulations there is a strong dialogue on the issue.
+Given that there are concerns in Indonesia on the impact of EU's environmental regulations, there is a strong dialogue on the issue.
 An anti-dumping investigation was initiated in August 2012 as there was evidence of dumping by companies from both Indonesia and Argentina of biodiesel on the EU market.
 Provisional measures were imposed in May 2013.
 As of 27 November 2013 the EU will impose definitive anti-dumping duties on imports of biodiesel from Indonesia.

 Free Trade Agreement/CEPA

 In December 2009, the EU decided to pursue negotiations towards free trade agreements with individual ASEAN countries, beginning with Singapore and followed by Malaysia and Vietnam.
 Indonesia and the European Union (EU) have agreed to commence talks on a Comprehensive Economic Partnership Agreement (CEPA) as both parties seek to enhance two-way trade and the EU's investments in Indonesia.

 The decision was informed by the Indonesia–EU Vision Group, established in late 2009 based on an initiative from Indonesian President Susilo Bambang Yudhoyono and European Commission President Jose Manuel Barroso, calling for the early launch of talks for a Comprehensive Economic Partnership Agreement (CEPA).
 Besides a FTA, CEPA also envisages capacity-building and trade facilitation.
-Negotiations started in July, 2016, and the 9th round of talks is scheduled for early December 2019.
+Negotiations started in July 2016, and the 9th round of talks is scheduled for early December 2019.

+It was reported in July 2025 that Indonesia and the EU (in the form of the European Commission president) are looking to accelerate talks to achieve the agreement in response to the threat of United States tariffs, hoping to achieve the deal in 2026 according to a senior official.